Rocket League: Basics and How it Works

 Since teams need to win three or even four games to come away victorious, Rocket League also sees far less upset wins, as teams need more than just luck to turn the game around.

-In Rocket League betting features many bet types, but there are only five that are the most popular and most commonly found on any Rocket League betting website.
+In Rocket League betting features many bet types, but there are only five that are the most popular and most commonly found on any sportsbook.
 Those are Moneyline bets, Match winner, Spread (Handicap) bets, Totals, and Futures.

 Like all other esports and sports titles, the most popular market in Rocket League is Moneyline, which is essentially a bet on which team will win a match.
 This bet includes all games of the series, so you're betting on an overall winner of any given match.
 Moneyline will also be named as "match-winner" of "head-to-head."